Advent & Winter Festival in Budapest 2022 | Városháza Park

-Of the several Christmas fairs around town, big and small, fancy and simple, the Városháza park one is the most family-friendly.
+Of the several Christmas fairs around town, big and small, fancy and simple, the Városháza park one is the most family-friendly Christmas market in Budapest.
 It boasts the biggest advent garland in town (on which every Sunday a new candle is lit ceremonially), but even more importantly it has a bunch of free concerts, dance and choir performances and crafts workshops besides the actual market.
 It’s all free, so it’s definitely worth a try.

 Cool concerts and children’s events every weekend

-The basics: the market opens on November 17, the cultural programs start on November 23 and everything closes on December 28.
-If you’d like to go to the concerts, they have the best and most music on weekends.
-Especially recommended:
+The basics: the market opens on 27 November and everything closes on 28 December.
+If you want to go to concerts, it's livelier and there's more music on weekends.
+Highly recommended:

-For the kids, they also have pantomime, street circus and puppet shows (again mostly on Fridays and the weekends).
+The programme is packed with performances for children, including pantomime, street circus and puppet shows (again mainly on Fridays and weekends).